Crypto comes to Washington. Will the millions buy influence?

 The impact of the unsolicited help shows how cryptocurrency tycoons are emerging as political power players.
 They are pouring millions of dollars into primary elections as they try to gain influence over members of Congress, Republican and Democrat, who will write laws governing their industry, as well as other government officials who are crafting regulations.

-This year, for the first time, industry executives have flooded money into federal races, spending $20 million so far, according to records and interviews.
+This year, for the first time, industry executives have flooded money into congressional races, spending $20 million so far, according to records and interviews.

 It’s a delicate but deliberate march by companies that by their very nature make money based in part on evading government attention.